lighthouse-labs/ar-exercises/README.md

 ## Introduction

-You'll find that it has two ActiveRecord “models” (classes):
+You'll find that this project has two ActiveRecord "models" (classes):
-Store
+1. Store
-Employee
+2. Employee

 This means that there is a `stores` table and an `employees` table in the database that it is using.
 But since we are using an ORM, we just use the two ruby classes and their instances to manage (CRUD) that data.